A partial defense of algebraic relationalism: Cases for Algebraicism

 \subsection{Multi-fields algebras}

-Nilpotent algebras or synthetic differential geometry, while having its own distinct advantages, does not aim to solve the interpretative problem of the scalar field that troubles the formalism of Einstein algebras.
-Multi-field algebras proposed by Chen and Fritz ([2021]), which they simply called `field algebras', purport to address this problem.
-In other words, multi-field algebras aim to (1) not privileging a particular type of physical fields that plays the role of spacetime, but treating all physical fields on a par; (2) including only physical fields recognized by physics in the basic ontology.
+Nilpotent algebras or synthetic differential geometry, while having its own distinct advantages, does not aim to solve the interpretative problem of the scalar field that troubles the formalism of Einstein algebras. \emph{Multi-field algebras} proposed by Chen and Fritz ([2021]), which they simply called `field algebras', purport to address this problem.
+In other words, the formalism of multi-field algebras aims at (1) not privileging a particular type of physical fields that play the role of spacetime, but treating all physical fields on a par; (2) committing to only physical fields recognized by physics in its basic ontology.
 In this section, I will provide a relatively non-technical presentation of their approach with an emphasis on its philosophical aspects.

 Since the aim is to not privilege a scalar field and to treat all physical fields on a par, we let the basic algebraic structure consist of all physical fields recognized by current physics such as fermion fields and a metric field, rather than (just) the scalar field.
-We can write it down as $\{\Psi,\Phi,\Xi,...\}$, where $\Psi,\Phi,\Xi$ stand for different physical fields and each of them consists of all possible field configurations (together with dynamical information).
-One may object that this seems less parsimonious than an Einstein algebra containing just the scalar field.
+In this approach, a model for a (classical) field theory can be written down as $\{\Psi,\Phi,\Xi,...\}$, where $\Psi,\Phi,\Xi$ stand for different physical fields and each of them consists of all possible field configurations (together with dynamical information).
+Interpreting it realistically, the ontology consists of all field configurations of all fundamental physical fields, and the ideology consists of algebraic relations between field configurations of the same fields as well as those of different fields.\footnote{To address the concern of an extravagant ideology, Chen and Fritz tried to appeal to only algebraic relations that are useful for physics; see also Footnote \ref{Pl}.} One may object that this seems less parsimonious than an Einstein algebra containing just the scalar field.
 But to do physics, we still need to posit other fields in the Einstein-algebra framework, which is thereby no more parsimonious than a multi-field algebra.
-The advantage of multi-field algebras is, again, that we can deal away with the scalar field and the implausible dependent relation among the physical fields.
+Since the formalism of multi-field algebras deals away with a ghostly scalar field and the implausible dependence on it, it is more ontologically parsimonious and perspicuous.